-AWS generally considers itself responsible for the security of the cloud as a whole, while customers are responsible for their own instances.
+According to the AWS Shared Responsibility Model, AWS generally considers itself responsible for the security of the cloud as a whole, while customers are responsible for their own instances.

 Using AWS services requires the customer to implement their own control implementation: AWS provides the infrastructure and the customer provides the implementation of these controls to make sure the product they are building is as secure as possible.